FOREX-Dollar wavers as traders await U.S. jobs update

 The S&P 500 index .SPX rose 1.8% on Thursday. .N

-The risk-sensitive Australian and New Zealand dollars each rose more than 1% overnight, tracking gains in stocks.
-Having broken resistance at $0.72, the Aussie AUD=D3 edged a further 0.1% higher to a six-week high of $0.7280 on Friday.
+The risk-sensitive Australian and New Zealand dollars each made multi-week highs and look set for weekly gains.
+Having broken resistance at $0.72, the Aussie AUD=D3 is garnering support ahead of an expected rate rise next week.
 AUD/

-The dollar index =USD was 0.1% lower at 101.660 in early trade on Friday and is flat for the week - pausing a decline, following two consecutive weekly losses of more than 1%.
+The dollar index =USD was flat at 101.76 through the Asia session and is very marginally higher on the week - pausing a decline following two consecutive weekly losses of more than 1%.

-The yen JPY=EBS has been kept under pressure by super-low interest rates in Japan and little chance of them following the rest of the world higher.
-The Japanese currency was steady at 129.80 per dollar on Friday and has lost 2% on the dollar this week.
+The yen JPY=EBS has been kept under pressure by super-low interest rates in Japan and little chance of them following the rest of the world higher, responsible for its weekly loss.

 "For equities right now, anything that might be viewed as capping the Fed's tightening could be viewed as supportive," said ING economist Rob Carnell, adding that Treasuries and currency markets would then likely take their cues from stocks.